A guide to scholarly resources relating to Australian Indigenous health

 To identify articles on a particular topic use one or more of the databases listed at left.

-- Some articles will be available full-text within the databases - look for a PDF or full-text link for the article you need, and download the article.
+- Some articles will be available full-text within the databases - look for a PDF or full-text link.

 - If the full-text of the article is not included within the database, search NewCat+ using the title of the journal.
-If the Library subscribes to the journal, follow the link to the journal and locate the article using the volume, issue and page numbers of the article you need.
+If the Library subscribes to the journal, follow the link to the journal website and locate the article using the volume, issue and page numbers.
 Make sure you use the full title (not an abbreviation for the title) when you search NewCat+.

-- If the journal is not listed in NewCat+, search ArticleReach, again using the title of the journal.
+- If the journal is not listed in NewCat+ (or the year you require is not available), search ArticleReach, again using the title of the journal.
 If available via ArticleReach complete the online request form - a copy will be made available for you free of charge within a couple of days.

-- Finally, if the journal is not availabe via ArticleReach (or the year you require is not available) you can request a copy of the article free of charge via GetIt.
+- Finally, if the journal is not availabe via ArticleReach (or the year you require is not available) you can request a copy free of charge via GetIt.

 Medline and some other databases use abbreviations for the title of journals.
 Try the following to assist identify the full title: